reimagined/resolve/docs/advanced-techniques.md

 # Server-Side Rendering
 # Process Managers (Sagas)

-Process Managers (or Sagas) are used to ran arbitrary service code in response to events or on schedule.
+Process Managers (or Sagas) are used to run arbitrary service code in response to events or on schedule.
 Generally, this is where you define logic that deal with side effects: you can emit new events and communicate with the outside world in any way (e.g., query databases, send emails, etc.).
 You can view a Saga as a scripted replacement to a user.

 The code below demonstrates a Saga that handles events: